Pologue/csapp/bomb/notes.md

+# Notes

+## phase_1

-1. phase_1 simply compare input string and target string.
+Simply compare input string and target string.

+## phase_2

-2. phase_2 is about for loop and multiply, which I didn't solved on my own actually.
+Is about for loop and multiply, which I didn't solved on my own actually.

+## phase_3

-3. phase_3 is about switch case, simple phase.
+Is about switch case, simple phase.

-4.
+## phase_4

+First number is between 0 and 0xe(14), second number is 0.
+Nesting function.